 - Specify types of wills citing the functions a will can perform, identify types of bequests, determine the duties of executors and guardians, and recall ways to hold title and their tax ramifications.

 - Identify advantages of a properly drafted will, determine the distribution flow of simple wills, and specify the pros and cons of probate proceedings.

 - Identify the relationship of parties in a trust, reasons to establish a trust, and types of trusts specifying their estate planning function.

 - Specify recommended living trust provisions, identify the application of gift and income tax including the use of a grantor trust and an unlimited marital deduction, and determine what constitutes an “A-B” and “A-B-C” trust format.

 - Recognize basic tax and legal title formats identifying the advantages and disadvantages of holding property in a sole proprietorship, a corporation, or an S corporation.

 - Identify the title holding benefits of trusts, co-tenancy, partnerships, and limited liability companies and the tax characteristics of each, recognize the types of retirement plans used to provide lifetime benefits to a business owner and to employees, and specify the tax treatment of custodianships and a probate estate.

 - Specify persons in which rights are placed by life insurance and reasons to purchase life insurance.

-- Identify the tax treatment of life insurance proceeds by: a.
-Determining the treatment of premiums for personally owned life insurance and related benefits and specifying exceptions to this treatment including the transfer for value rule; b.
-Select variables that influence whether life insurance is taxable for federal estate tax purposes; and c.
-Recalling the gift tax associated with the transfer of life insurance policies.
+- Identify the tax treatment of life insurance proceeds by: Determining the treatment of premiums for personally owned life insurance and related benefits and specifying exceptions to this treatment including the transfer for value rule; Select variables that influence whether life insurance is taxable for federal estate tax purposes; and Recalling the gift tax associated with the transfer of life insurance policies.